-Employees and Students at Lakeland Community College have been automatically enrolled in our Emergency Alerts system.
-This system will be used to inform you of emergency situations via phone and email.
-You have the option of adding additional email addresses, phone and text numbers.
+Employees and students at Lakeland Community College have been automatically enrolled in our Emergency Alerts system.
+This system can be used to inform you of emergency situations via phone and email.
+Base on your designation you have the option of adding additional email addresses, phone and text numbers.
 Learn more.

 The campus police provide a security escort service to and from college parking lots.
 To request this service, contact the campus police.

 The health services office (Room H-273) provides the following:

 - Immunization information